Photo Credit:

 The first mistake people make is to focus too much on previous work.
 In this section, your proposed solution should take center stage.
 Avoid lengthy descriptions of pre-existing methods.
 These may fit better in the introduction or related work.
 Or, you might not need that much detail and it can be enough to just refer readers to the original paper.

 The second mistake is not making clear which bits are your solution and which methods were invented by somebody else.
 Many people accidentally use language that signals to scientific readers that you invented something, when really you just applied an existing method.
 This can be considered improper credit attribution, which is a form of plagiarism (even when it’s unintentional).
-You can avoid this by:
+Avoid this by:

 1. Citations!
 Researchers attribute credit mainly by citing other papers.
 A citation alone is not always enough (it can, for example, refer to an argument made in another paper rather than the method presented in it), but it is the absolute minimum.